Home Electrical Safety Guide: What Every Homeowner Must Know

 Extension cords are meant for temporary use, yet many homeowners rely on them as permanent wiring solutions.
 This is both a code violation and a significant fire hazard.
 Here are the essential rules for safe extension cord use.

-- Never run extension cords under rugs, through walls, or across doorways where they can be damaged.
+- Never run extension cords under rugs, through walls, or across doorways where they can be damaged, which can wear down the cord's insulation and create a tripping hazard; store them where the insulation is protected from heat, crushing, and pet chewing.

 - Match the cord gauge to the load.
 Lightweight cords (16 gauge) are only suitable for small devices.
-Heavy-draw appliances like space heaters require heavy-duty cords (12 gauge or larger).
+Heavy-draw appliances like space heaters require heavy-duty cords (12 gauge or larger) and should be connected by the plug to the proper outlet, not an undersized cord.

 - Use outdoor-rated cords for any outdoor application.
 Indoor cords lack the insulation and weatherproofing needed for exterior use.

 Outdoor electrical hazards require special attention because water, weather, and ground contact multiply the risks.
+Mixing water with electricity drastically increases the risk of shock and electrocution.
+Keep electrical devices and outlets away from water, and only handle electrical appliances with dry hands.
+Using electrical devices near sinks, bathtubs, wet floors, swimming pools, or hot tubs increases danger.
 All outdoor outlets must have GFCI protection and weatherproof covers (in-use covers for outlets that remain plugged in).
 Outdoor wiring must use appropriate weatherproof conduit and junction boxes rated for exterior use.

 Before digging for any outdoor project, including fence posts, landscaping, or deck footings, always call 811 (the national "Call Before You Dig" number) to have underground utility lines marked.
 Hitting a buried electrical line can be fatal.